mui/mui-x/docs/data/date-pickers/date-range-picker/date-range-picker.md

 :::

 :::info
-You can pass almost any prop from [DatePicker](/x/react-date-pickers/date-picker/) to the range pickers.
+You can pass almost any prop from [NextDatePicker](/x/react-date-pickers/date-picker/) to the Date Range Picker.
 :::

 ## Basic usage